hku-systems/bidl/README.md

 ### Experiment 1: End-to-end performance

-**Performance of BIDL and baseline systems:**
+#### Experiment 1-1: Performance of BIDL and baseline systems

-This experiment runs BIDL/FastFabric/Hyperledger Fabric/StreamChain with the default smallbank workload and reports the end-to-end throughput/latency of each system.
+This experiment runs BIDL/FastFabric/Hyperledger Fabric/StreamChain with the Smallbank workload and reports the end-to-end throughput vs. latency of each system.

 - Command to run: